ArcFramework/arcframework.github.io/models.md

 # Models

+Arc allows you to use Laravel's powerful Eloquent engine to access the database.
+To do this you can set up Model classes which map to rows in the database.
+See [Laravel's Eloquent Documentation](https://laravel.com/docs/master/eloquent) for more information about Eloquent models.

-Arc includes some default Eloquent models out of the box which represent WordPress's built-in data.
+In addition to this Arc includes some default Eloquent models out of the box which represent WordPress's built-in data.

 ## User